 What Exactly Is Being Banned

-New York's Birds and Bees Protection Act (S.1856-A/A.7640, signed December 22, 2023) restricts neonicotinoid pesticides on outdoor ornamental plants and turf in phases.
+New York's Birds and Bees Protection Act (S.1856-A/A.7640) was signed December 22, 2023.
+It restricts neonicotinoid pesticides on outdoor ornamental plants and turf in phases.
 The December 31, 2026 deadline covers imidacloprid specifically.
-After that date, its use on lawns and garden beds is limited to two narrow scenarios:

-• Invasive species treatment on woody plants — trunk injection for pests like spotted lanternfly host trees remains an option for licensed applicators
+- Invasive species treatment on woody plants: trunk injection for pests like spotted lanternfly host trees remains an option for licensed applicators

-• Written DEC emergency orders — granted case-by-case for verified outbreaks only
+- Written DEC emergency orders: granted case-by-case for verified outbreaks only

 Why the Timing Matters for Grub Season

-Imidacloprid-based products are the dominant tool for Japanese beetle grub control — the most common lawn pest in Westchester County.
-Grub treatment timing is not flexible.
-Japanese beetle grubs must be treated in July and August, when young grubs are near the soil surface and most vulnerable.
+Japanese beetle grubs must be treated in July and August.
+That's when young grubs sit near the soil surface, most vulnerable.
 Miss that window and curative treatments in fall are far less effective.

-New York has warmed approximately 3°F per decade over the past 50 years, with winters warming three times faster than other seasons.
-That warming extends grub beetle flight seasons and pushes demand for season-long preventive grub control — exactly the category this ban hits hardest.
-For more on how climate-driven pest timing is shifting in Westchester, see our 2026 mosquito season forecast and Lyme disease risk update.
+New York has warmed about 3°F per decade over the past 50 years.
+Winters are warming three times faster than other seasons.
+That warming extends grub beetle flight seasons.

 NY Neonicotinoid Restriction Timeline

-Source: Cornell Cooperative Extension — Birds and Bees Protection Act implementation details
+Source: Cornell Cooperative Extension: Birds and Bees Protection Act implementation details

 What Replaces Imidacloprid